CMC-lab/TranCIT/paper/paper.md

 ## Example

 We validated `trancit` by replicating key results from @shao2023transient.
 As shown in \autoref{fig:causality}, our simulation illustrates the "synchrony pitfall," where TE fails during high-synchronization periods, while DCS correctly identifies the underlying causal link.
+The code to reproduce these simulation results is available in the `examples/dcs_introduction.ipynb` Jupyter notebook in the repository.

 ![Replication of @shao2023transient Figure 4 using `trancit` package.
 Shows successful detection of directed influence from X to Y using simulated data and causality measures (e.g., TE, DCS) implemented in the package. \label{fig:causality}](figures/3_dcs_example.pdf "Figure 1: Causality detection on simulated data")